 29) Bulbophyllum Orchids (Bulbophyllum)

 With 2,000 species of orchids, Bulbophyllum is the largest genus in the orchid plant family, and it’s the second-largest genera of all flowering plants.
-While these plants can be found in a variety of warm habitats around the world, the center of their diversity rests in Papua New Guinea where a staggering 600 species can be found growing natively.
+While these plants can be found in various warm habitats worldwide, the center of their diversity rests in Papua New Guinea, where a staggering 600 species can be found growing natively.

 Native To: | Most warmer climates around the world |